IMAGINARY/applauncher2/README.md

 ## Configuration

-The configuration file is at cfg/config.yml.
+The configuration file is at `cfg/config.yml`.
 It is fully commented so it documents its own format.

 The default configuration provided is for demo purposes and offers a number of CindyJS applications found in the internet.
 A sample configuration that accesses the apps locally is also provided (`sample-local-cindy.config.yml`).

+Multiple configurations can be created using the name `cfg/<prefix>.config.yml` where prefix is an identifier made of a combination of uppercase and lowercase ascii letters, digits, underscores or dashes (e.g.
+`cfg/cindy.config.yml`).
+The active configuration can be set passing the config identifier through the `cfg` query string parameter (e.g. `http://localhost/appLauncher/?cfg=cindy`).

 ## Applications